GStreamer/gstreamer/markdown/design/decodebin.md

 in a `DecodeGroup`.

-All new source pads created on that demuxer after it has emitted the 'no-more-pads' signal will be put in another DecodeGroup.
+All new source pads created on that demuxer after it has emitted the 'no-more-pads' signal will be put in another `DecodeGroup`.

 Only one decodegroup can be active at any given time.
 If a new decodegroup is created while another one exists, that `DecodeGroup` will